 Working papers

-Land ownership is an important determinant of intra-household bargaining power in low-income countries, yet women are systematically barred from inheriting it.
+Land ownership is an important determinant of intra-household bargaining power in low-income countries, yet women are often legally barred from inheriting property.
 Granting equal access to land tenuring has the potential to improve women’s ability to make decisions within the household, particularly regarding their children.
 This paper examines the effect of women’s land inheritance rights on fertility and child mortality in India.
 I develop a household bargaining model in which granting mothers inheritance rights may affect child mortality and fertility through a land channel and a human capital channel.
 I empirically estimate the effect of each channel using quasi-random variation from a natural experiment in which four Indian states enacted equal rights for women to inherit joint family property between 1986 and 1994.
 I construct difference-in-differences estimators using variation in eligibility across marriage cohorts and religions.
 Using retrospective life history and fertility history data, hazard model estimates show that the reforms reduced child mortality through the land channel and reduce fertility through the human capital channel.
 Children with eligible mothers have a 57% lower hazard of dying before age five.
 Eligible women are more likely to delay their first birth and have a 32% lower hazard of having more than two children.
 The results imply a decrease in overall under-five mortality in reform states from about 63 deaths per 1000 live births to 59 deaths.
 This corresponds to 344,169 children who were saved between the reform passage years and 2005, the survey collection year.

 “The Three-Gap Model of Health Worker Performance” with Kenneth Leonard, Luke Bawo, and Rianna Mohammed-Roberts, 2019.
 World Bank Policy Research Working Paper; no. WPS 8782.